polughoul/interactive-tourist-guide/README.md

-# Projekt TravelGuide
+# Project TravelGuide

-## Přehled projektu
+## Project Overview

-**TravelGuide** je interaktivní webová aplikace sloužící jako turistický průvodce.
-Umožňuje uživatelům:
+**TravelGuide** is an interactive web application serving as a tourist guide.
+It allows users to:

-- Prohlížet si průvodce po městech
+- Browse city guides
-- Zobrazovat multimediální obsah (video a audio průvodce)
+- Display multimedia content (video and audio guides)
-- Prozkoumávat mapy
+- Explore maps
-- Vyhledat nejbližší průvodce pomocí geolokace.
+- Search for the nearest guides using geolocation
-- Získávat lokální doporučení (kavárny, muzea)
+- Get local recommendations (cafés, museums)

-Součástí je taky:
+It also includes:
-- Animované slidery
+- Animated sliders
-- Přepínání mezi světlým a tmavým režimem
+- Switching between light and dark mode
-- Tlačítko pro návrat na začátek stránky (scroll-to-top)
+- Scroll-to-top button
-- Offline přístupnost pomocí localStorage a kontroly dostupnosti internetu
+- Offline accessibility using localStorage and internet availability checks
-- Administrační rozhraní pro úpravu obsahu, přístupné pouze administrátorům.
+- Admin interface for content editing, accessible only to administrators

 ---

-## Struktura projektu
+## Project Structure

-### Složky a soubory
+### Folders and Files

-- **`/`** – HTML šablony (`index.html`, `route_detail.html`, `admin.html`, `404.html`)
+- **`/`** – HTML templates (`index.html`, `route_detail.html`, `admin.html`, `404.html`)
-- **`css/`** – Stylovací soubory (`styles.css`, `admin.css`, `route_details.css`, `404.css`)
+- **`css/`** – Styling files (`styles.css`, `admin.css`, `route_details.css`, `404.css`)
-- **`js/`** – Hlavní logika aplikace (`main.js`, `route.js`, `vue-app.js`, `auth.js`, `new_app.js`)
+- **`js/`** – Main application logic (`main.js`, `route.js`, `vue-app.js`, `auth.js`, `new_app.js`)
-- **`js/components/`** – Vue komponenty (`edit_modal.js`, `favorite_modal.js`)
+- **`js/components/`** – Vue components (`edit_modal.js`, `favorite_modal.js`)
-- **`js/utils/`** – Pomocné moduly (`slider.js`, `scroll_to_top.js`, `weather_widget.js`, `theme.js`, `media_control.js`)
+- **`js/utils/`** – Utility modules (`slider.js`, `scroll_to_top.js`, `weather_widget.js`, `theme.js`, `media_control.js`)
-- **`js/vue/`** – Externa knihovna (`vue.global.js`)
+- **`js/vue/`** – External library (`vue.global.js`)

 ---

-## Vývoj
+## Development

-- Aplikace využívá moderní JavaScript a framework **Vue 3** pro reaktivní rozhraní.(Vue je použivana jako knihovna)
+- The app uses modern JavaScript and the **Vue 3** framework for a reactive interface.
+(Vue is used as a library)
-- Data průvodců jsou modelována objektově a ukládána do `localStorage`, což zajišťuje funkčnost i offline.
+- Guide data is object-modeled and stored in `localStorage`, ensuring offline functionality.
-- Administrace zahrnuje přihlašování a editaci pomocí Vue modálů.
+- The admin panel includes login and editing using Vue modals.
-- Interaktivní mapa využívá **Leaflet**, multimediální obsah se načítá pouze při dostupnosti internetu.
+- The interactive map uses **Leaflet**, and multimedia content loads only when the internet is available.
-- Další funkce:
+- Additional features:
-  - Posuvný slider s využitím `requestAnimationFrame`
+  - Sliding slider using `requestAnimationFrame`
-  - Přepínání témat (tmavý/světlý režim)
+  - Theme switching (dark/light mode)
   - Scroll-to-top
-  - Geolokace a externí API pro doporučení
+  - Geolocation and external API for recommendations

-Offline režim je řešen kontrolou připojení pomocí `fetch` na CORS-povolené API a zobrazováním srozumitelných upozornění.
+Offline mode is handled via connection checking using `fetch` to a CORS-enabled API and showing clear alerts.

 ---

-## Nasazení a testování
+## Deployment and Testing

-- Projekt lze spustit na HTTP serveru (např.
-Live Server ve VS Code) nebo otevřit pomoci github pages https://polughoul.github.io/interactive-tourist-guide/
+- The project can be run on an HTTP server (e.g., Live Server in VS Code) or opened via GitHub Pages: https://polughoul.github.io/interactive-tourist-guide/
-- vue.global.js je uložen lokálně – pro offline přístup.
+- `vue.global.js` is stored locally – for offline access.
-- Testuje se responzivita, kompatibilita napříč prohlížeči a celková použitelnost pomocí moderních CSS technik (včetně vendor prefixů).
+- Responsiveness, cross-browser compatibility, and overall usability are tested using modern CSS techniques (including vendor prefixes).

 ---

-## Funkce
+## Features

-### Hlavní rozhraní (`index.html`)
+### Main Interface (`index.html`)

-- Navigace, úvodní banner a karty průvodců (generováno pomocí `vue-app.js`)
+- Navigation, intro banner, and guide cards (generated using `vue-app.js`)
-- Karty obsahují:
+- Cards include:
-  - Obrázek, název, popis, hodnocení, délku
+  - Image, title, description, rating, duration
-  - Tlačítka pro detail, přidání do oblíbených, úpravu (pro admina)
+  - Buttons for details, add to favorites, edit (for admin)
-- Drag and Drop API pro přeskupování karet průvodců.
-Uživatelé mohou jednoduše přetahovat a měnit pořadí karet.
+- Drag and Drop API for rearranging guide cards.
+Users can easily drag and reorder cards.

-### Detail průvodce (`route_detail.html`)
+### Guide Detail (`route_detail.html`)

-- Interaktivní mapa (Leaflet)
+- Interactive map (Leaflet)
-- Video průvodce (YouTube)
+- Video guide (YouTube)
-- Audio průvodce (lokální)
+- Audio guide (local)
-- Widget počasí a doporučení v okolí
+- Weather widget and nearby recommendations
-- Galerie obrázků (slider)
+- Image gallery (slider)
-- Upozornění při nedostupnosti funkcí (offline režim)
+- Warnings when features are unavailable (offline mode)

-### Offline režim
+### Offline Mode

-- Funkce `checkInternetConnection()` ověřuje připojení přes `fetch`
+- The `checkInternetConnection()` function checks connection using `fetch`
-- Při nedostupnosti internetu se zobrazí zprávy místo:
+- If the internet is unavailable, messages appear instead of:
-  - Videa, mapy, počasí, doporučení
+  - Video, map, weather, recommendations
-- Data jako průvodci, audio, oblíbené položky atd. jsou uložena v `localStorage`
+- Data like guides, audio, favorites, etc., are stored in `localStorage`

-### Administrace a editace
+### Administration and Editing

-- Stránka `admin.html` umožňuje přihlášení a úpravy obsahu
+- The `admin.html` page allows login and content editing
-- Editace probíhá pomocí Vue modálních oken
+- Editing is done via Vue modal windows
-- Úpravy se ukládají do `localStorage`
+- Changes are saved in `localStorage`

-### Uživatelské zlepšení
+### User Enhancements

-- Přepínání světlého/tmavého režimu (ukládá se do `localStorage`)
+- Light/dark mode switching (stored in `localStorage`)
-- Tlačítko pro návrat na začátek, hover efekty a animace
+- Scroll-to-top button, hover effects, and animations
-- Geolokace umožňuje zobrazit blízké průvodce a zajímavosti
+- Geolocation allows displaying nearby guides and attractions
-- Navigační historie a hladké posouvání(stránka plynule posouvá k příslušné sekci a zároveň se aktuální stav URL aktualizuje bez nutnosti obnovení stránky.)
+- Navigation history and smooth scrolling (the page scrolls smoothly to the relevant section and updates the current URL state without page reload)

 ---